 Use this form to register to vote or update your current registration.

-Print all information clearly using black or blue pen.
+Print all information clearly using a black or blue pen.
+Your signature will be used to verify your ballot.
 Mail this completed form to your county elections office (address on back).

 Deadline